ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 </center>
 <br />

-**Is there an environmental opportunity cost to making money from battery storage?** I've had this question in the back of my mind for a while.
+Is there an environmental opportunity cost to making money from batteries in Australia?

-In this post I'll show that there can be a significant environmental opportunity cost to making money from battery storage in the Australian electricity market - maximizing profit from operating a battery will completely wipe out any environmental value of the battery 50% of the time!
+**I'll show that there is** -  maximizing profit from operating a battery will completely wipe out any environmental value of the battery 50% of the time!

-In this post I'll also estimate a carbon price - how expensive it would be to correct the misalignment between price and carbon signals.
+I'll also estimate what carbon price would be needed to correct this misalignment between making money and saving carbon.

 ## The 'just make money' fallacy